Food arrives in Yemen after weekslong blockade

 Facing international pressure, Saudi Arabia's permanent representative to the UN announced on November 13 that his nation would reopen government-controlled ports and airports within 24 hours to humanitarian shipments.
 Two days later, the Saudi-led coalition announced it would reopen the Sanaa airport and the key port of Hodeida for humanitarian purposes the next day.

-The United States -- which conducted its most recent airstrikes in Yemen on Sunday and Monday in support of the Saudi-led coalition, according to Pentagon spokesman Eric Pahon -- welcomed news that the blockade had been lifted.
+The United States -- which last week conducted its most recent airstrikes in Yemen in support of the Saudi-led coalition, according to Pentagon spokesman Eric Pahon -- welcomed news that the blockade had been lifted.

 "We look forward to additional steps that will facilitate the unfettered flow of humanitarian and commercial goods from all ports of entry to the points of need," the White House said.
 "The magnitude of suffering in Yemen requires all parties to this conflict to focus on assistance to those in need."